 A term used as stated below is shown in italic type or, in preambles, in bold italic type.
+The meaning of several other terms is given in Terminology in the Introduction

 Abandon A race that a race committee or protest committee abandons is void but may be resailed.